ratmarrow/GoldGdt-Legacy/README.md

 ### Input Map

 GoldGdt has pre-defined inputs that it is programmed around.
-Unless you want to go into the code and change them to your own input mappings, I recommend recreating these inputs in your Project Settings.
+Unless you want to go into the code and change them to your own input mappings, I recommend recreating these inputs in your Project Settings, binding them to whatever you see fit.

 ![image](https://github.com/ratmarrow/GoldGdt/assets/155324574/b9d3efcd-f289-4f23-8bd3-1486063fcf2a)